wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/index.rst

 Prerequisites
 -------------

-* You need to have these components already installed to test any POC.
+You need to have these components already installed to test any POC.

   * Elasticsearch, Kibana, and Wazuh Kibana plugin
   * Wazuh manager and Filebeat (for integration with Elasticsearch)
   * Wazuh agent (RHEL 7)
   * Wazuh agent (Windows)

 For information on how to install these components, see the :ref:`Installation guide <installation_guide>`.

-Proofs of Concept
+Proofs of concept
 -----------------